-Morgen was born in 1980 November – at 6:18 in the morning, after a sleepless night for me.
+When my daughter was born – at 6:18 in the morning, after a sleepless night for me.
 Not long after, she was placed in my arms.
 And I was stunned.
 Twenty-one years of frustrations with my mistakes and with other people’s mistakes had not prepared me to be in the presence of a perfect being.
 She was perfect.
 Two years later, John was born, and there it was again.
 Not only is there perfection right in the midst of this vale of tears – but it’s repeatable!

 As the years went by, I did not always have that awareness foremost in my mind.
 There were times when they didn’t want to read out loud a verse from the Dao De Jing on the way to school in the morning, but I insisted, in a very undaoist manner.
 Still, somewhere in the back of my mind was the lingering effect of their stunning birthes – and that dim unsconscious sense that their perfection had never gone away helped smooth a bit my rougher edges.

 As parents, as teachers: we like to think that we’re in charge, but in fact it’s a kind of dialog, a continuous renegotiation.
 While I thought I was trying to teach my kids everything that they’d need to know, they were teaching me how to be their Dad.
 They didn’t have a planned strategy for that – they just showed me by their being what things worked and what didn’t.
 In that way, parent and child define each other, each molds the other, like the two sides of the yin-yang, each takes its shape from the other – each defines its space and thereby defines the other’s space – in a fluid, shifting swirl.